Rudxain/Rudxain.github.io/index.md

 ## I...

+- am comfortable with any pronouns, but I may laugh if you call me a "she"
+- am a software developer (if it wasn't obvious already)
 - sleep without pillow... yeah, it's more comfortable.
 - reply/react to posts regardless of their ⌛date (I'm "ancient-agnostic", lol).
 [I'm kind of a historian/paleontologist myself](https://pbs.twimg.com/media/FFcEIG5WQAgBo33.jpg) XD .
 - **❤LOVE** 🎵music mashups!
 If you've seen my YT and SC playlists, you'll know I'm **very** serious.